smarnach/pyexiftool/docs/source/examples.rst

 .. note::

     As a general rule of thumb, if there is an **unquoted space on the command line** to *exiftool*, it's a **separate argument to the method** in PyExifTool.

+    If you have a working `exiftool` command-line but having trouble figuring out how to properly separate the arguments, please refer to the :ref:`FAQ <shlex split>`

 * Calling directly: